CaptainTrojan/hackhealth2023/README.md

 The methodology consists of two main steps:

 ## ECG feature extraction:
-This step involves parsing the ECG data and extracting various potential diagnoses using a [pre-trained model](https://github.com/antonior92/automatic-ecg-diagnosis).
+This step involves parsing the ECG data and extracting various potential diagnoses using a [pre-trained deep-learning model](https://github.com/antonior92/automatic-ecg-diagnosis).
 These features are computed using the compute_ecg_features.py script, which uses the PatientEKGFile class from the libs folder.
-The model is a convolutional neural network (CNN) that was trained on a large dataset of ECG signals and labels from the PhysioNet Computing in Cardiology Challenge 2020.
+The model is a 1D residual convolutional neural network that was trained on a large dataset of ECG signals and labels from the PhysioNet Computing in Cardiology Challenge 2020.
 The output of this step is a CSV file containing the ECG condition predictions for each patient.

 ## Hospitalization decision:
 In the second step, we merge the condition predictions with more features that can be gathered about the patient (age, ventricular/atrial rate, visit reason) and train a gradient boosting classifier to make a final decision on whether the patient should be sent home or to a cardiology clinic.